 - First-year architecture students are given their own studio space, and their first assignment is to build their own desk.

-- Graphic design students create logos and branded materials for non-profit clients, such as the Screen Actors Guild Foundation.
+- Graphic design students create logos and branded materials for nonprofits, such as the Screen Actors Guild Foundation.

 - Communications students have worked in collaboration with Hanze University in the Netherlands to design games that help Somali children deal with their experiences from war.